Ramsey properties of randomly perturbed hypergraphs

-We proceed to the statement of the Strong hypergraph Regularity Lemma for $3$-graphs following the formulation seen in~\cite{SRL}.
-Given a $2$-graph $G$, the {\em relative density} of a $3$-graph $H$ with vertex-set $V(H) = V(G)$, with respect to $G$ is given by
+We proceed to the statement of the Strong hypergraph Regularity Lemma for hypergraphs following the formulation seen in~\cite{SRL}.
+Given a $2$-graph $G$, the {\em relative density} of a hypergraph~$H$ with vertex set $V(H) = V(G)$, with respect to $G$ is given by